opensearch-project/documentation-website/_security-analytics/log-types-reference/ad-ldap.md

 # AD LDAP

-The `ad_ldap` log type tracks Active Directory logs such as:
+The `ad_ldap` log type tracks Active Directory logs, such as:

-- Lightweight Directory Access Protocol (LDAP) queries
+- Lightweight Directory Access Protocol (LDAP) queries.
-- Errors from the LDAP server
+- Errors from the LDAP server.
-- Timeout events
+- Timeout events.
-- Unsecured LDAP binds
+- Unsecured LDAP binds.

 The following code snippet contains all `raw_field` and `ecs` mappings for this log type: